HaoEnHsu/semantic-plausibility/README.md

 3. To get the models work, simply run the files.

+Cache: All files inbetween that we used to convert from tsv to csv

+Data Analysis: Our analaysis of the data, runs using same virual environment

 ## Evaluation Results on Augmented (Original) Data

 **K-means (performances on augmented data and original data are identical)**